lahusiak/TreehouseDjangoKaraoke/README.txt

 Feel free to add other features, too, if you want.
 Like maybe the minutes:seconds version of how long the song is?

-You can check out the tests in songs/tests.py and run them with `python manage.py tests`.
+You can check out the tests in songs/tests.py and run them with `python manage.py test`.

 Good luck!